AdobeDocs/experience-manager-65.en/help/sites-developing/dialog-conversion.md

 The rewrite rules provided are defined at:

-`/libs/cq/dialogconversion/rules`
+`/apps/cq/modernize/dialog/rules`

 The rules are further divided at this location into folders for classic rewrite rules and Coral 2 rewrite rules:

-`/libs/cq/dialogconversion/rules/classic`
+`/apps/cq/modernize/dialog/rules/classic`

-`/libs/cq/dialogconversion/rules/coral2`
+`/apps/cq/modernize/dialog/rules/coral2`

 These rules can be overwritten by providing a set of rules at:

-`/apps/cq/dialogconversion/rules`
+`/apps/cq/modernize/dialog/rules`

-You can copy `/libs/cq/dialogconversion/rules` to `/apps` then modify existing and/or add new rules to this new instance ``.
+You can modify existing and/or add new rules.

 ### Java-Based Rewrite Rules {#java-based-rewrite-rules}